Imdad-Rakib/DevOps-with-Docker-and-Node/README.md

 ---

-## 📊 Code Quality with SonarQube
+## 📊 Code Quality with SonarCloud
-SonarQube is used for continuous code quality checks, identifying bugs, code smells, and security vulnerabilities.
+SonarCloud is used for continuous code quality checks, identifying bugs, code smells, and security vulnerabilities.
 All commits are automatically analyzed via the CI pipeline, providing valuable insights to maintain a clean and secure codebase.

 ---